 How can you use this to your advantage when you play?

 Think about the second serve in Tennis: it’s always easier to get the second one in.
-Seeing something in your mind helps your body “practice” the move before you make it.
+Seeing something in your mind helps your body “practice” the move before you make it (by henry).
 So imagine if the shot you are about to hit is actually the 2nd time you do it – like a second serve.
 Wouldn’t you be more consistent on the second try?